-Act 5, Scene 5 is not the final scene of Macbeth by Shakespeare, but you may say that it is the beginning of the end.
-The setting is one of dark chaos: outside the castle, the army led by Malcolm is about to attack, and inside the castle, Macbeth receives the news that Lady Macbeth is dead.
+The setting of Act 5, Scene 5 in Macbeth is one of chaos.
+Outside Macbeth’s castle, the army led by Malcolm is about to attack, and inside the castle, Macbeth receives the news that Lady Macbeth is dead.

 Macbeth goes through a psychological change in this scene.
-He starts out eager to fight the disloyal thanes who abandoned him for Malcolm: “Hang out our banners on the outward walls.”
-(5.5.1).
-Displaying his banners is his way of showing Malcolm that he is ready to fight.
+He starts out eager to fight the disloyal thanes who abandoned him for Malcolm.
 He hopes to cheat fate by preventing the witches’ second prophecy from coming true.
-That prophecy included three predictions: that he should be wary of Macduff; that no man born of woman can kill Macbeth; and that it will not happen until Birnam Wood moves.
+That prophecy included three predictions: That he should be wary of Macduff; that no man born of woman can kill Macbeth; and that it will not happen until Birnam Wood moves.